abdtyx/JarvisGo/README.md

 * Abstract Jarvis kernel, using Trie tree to optimize keyword detection.
 Jarvis kernel is supposed to be a skeleton bot server.
 Users can register their response functions using kernel methods.
 * Use MySQL to enrich Jarvis Corpus.
 * Build detailed tests to make sure JarvisGo behaves as expected.
 Adopting Ginkgo.
-* Activation manager for XJTUANA.
+* Activation code manager for XJTUANA.

 ## Author's words